caidam/kafka-on-the-shore/README.md

 ## **Kafka on the Shore - A Surreal Data Engineering Investigation**

 ### **Overview**
-This project is inspired by the novel [*Kafka on the Shore*](https://en.wikipedia.org/wiki/Kafka_on_the_Shore) and serves as both a technical demonstration of real-time streaming with Apache Kafka and an investigative data exploration challenge.
+This project is inspired by the novel [*Kafka on the Shore*](https://en.wikipedia.org/wiki/Kafka_on_the_Shore) and serves as both a technical experimentation of real-time streaming with Apache Kafka and an investigative data exploration challenge.

 The premise?
 Mysterious events are occurring in multiple cities—like fish raining from the sky or a shadowless man walking the streets.
 To investigate, sensors have been placed in these locations, triggering at random intervals to gather weather data and detect surreal phenomena.

 💭 *Are these events truly supernatural?
 Or just a trick of the weather?*

-As a **data engineer**, the task is to build an architecture that would enable the capture, storage, and analysis of the data produced by the sensors, ultimately helping to uncover the *weather conditions* under which the events appear.
+As a **data engineer**, my task is to build an architecture that would enable the capture, storage, and analysis of the data produced by the sensors, ultimately helping to uncover the *weather conditions* under which the events appear.

 ### **Tech Stack**
 - **Kafka** - Real-time data streaming